-Azure Sentinel is the cloud-native SIEM and SOAR solutions from Microsoft based on intelligent security analytics and threat intelligence.
+Microsoft Sentinel is the cloud-native SIEM and SOAR solutions from Microsoft based on intelligent security analytics and threat intelligence.
 With the use of custom data connectors and built-in connectors it is easy to import data.
-For example; the Azure AD sign-in connector for importing AzureAD events into the Azure Sentinel workspace.
+For example; the Azure AD sign-in connector for importing AzureAD events into the Microsoft Sentinel workspace.

 The following prerequisites are needed for monitoring the Break Glass accounts.

 - P1/ P2 license required for export sign-in data to Microsoft Sentinel

 - Break-glass account Object ID

 The built-in connector Azure Active Directory is the default built-in connector to collect data from Azure Active Directory.
 The following events are supported:

 - Sign-in Logs